Do you DBS (Disclosure & Barring Service) or security check your volunteers?

 Who are your volunteers?

-We have over 40,000 volunteers registered throughout the UK.
+We have thousands of volunteers registered throughout the UK.
 A broad range of roles are represented from apprentices to CEOs, Archaeologists to Zoologists, from all different ages.
 Anyone with experience of the world of work can volunteer with Inspiring the Future.
 Schools and colleges can choose what volunteers they would like to invite in.

 Will volunteers try to sell me goods, services or ask to pay for their expenses?

 This is not allowed under the Terms and Conditions that volunteers must agree to upon registration.
 Please call us on 020 7566 4880 or email us at firstname.lastname@example.org if you do experience this.

 State primary and secondary schools (including SEN, all through, UTCs and PRUs) as well as colleges are all permitted to register.
 Secondary schools and colleges register to Inspiring the Future, whereas primary schools register to Primary Futures.
 Both run on the same technology and volunteer pool.
 Inspiring the Future and Primary Futures are not available to fee paying schools or colleges.

 I’m from a trust or network of schools.
 How can we get involved as a group?